adeleyeMV/DS-projects/README.md

 ### Objectives:
 1. To free the database from unwanted insertions, updates, & deletion dependencies
 2. To reduce the need for refactoring the database as new types of data are introduced
+3. To make the relational model more informative to users
+4. To make the database neutral to the query statistics